amalalreshi/MyKidsSign/README.md

 ---

 ## 📌 Overview
+MY KID SIGN is an innovative educational app designed to empower deaf children.

 Through interactive lessons covering everyday emotions and skills, the app teaches sign language using:
 - Animated demonstrations